Odisha FC Reserves and Academy

-Odisha Football Club Reserves and Academy is the reserves side and the youth setup of Indian Super League side Odisha, that competes in the Elite League, the elite youth football league of Indian football.
+Odisha Football Club Reserves and Academy represent the youth system of the Indian Super League side Odisha, that competes in the Elite League, the main youth club competition of Indian football.

 History

-On 20 February 2018, it was announced by the All India Football Federation, the organising body for Indian football, that Delhi Dynamos Football Club, along with six other Indian Super League sides, would field a reserve team in the I-League 2nd Division, India's second division football league.
+On 20-February-2018, it was announced by the All India Football Federation, the organising body for Indian football, that Delhi Dynamos Football Club, along with six other Indian Super League sides, would field a reserve team in the I-League 2nd Division, India's second division football league.
 The reserve side squad and coaches were then unveiled a few weeks later.
-On 6 March 2018, Francisco Perez Lazaro was confirmed as the reserve side's first head coach.
+On 06-March-2018, Francisco Perez Lazaro was confirmed as the reserve side's first head coach.
 The 2017–18 I-League 2nd Division was their first and last season in the league.
 Since then, the team has been participating in the Elite League, India's elite youth league.
 The team participated as Delhi Dynamos FC Reserves for the 2018–19 season.